bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - Add map and Impostor count to lobby settings.
 - Fixed bugs where changing players to be the Sidekick didn't reset all the effects of their previous role.

-**Hotfix 1.8.1** Resolves bugs that occured when the Jackal recruited a Medic, Swapper and Tracker\
+**Hotfix 1.8.1** Resolves bugs that occurred when the Jackal recruited a Medic, Swapper and Tracker\
 \
 **Changes in v1.8:**
 - **New Roles:** Added the Jackal and Sidekick roles